ipatch/homebrew-us-05/inkscape/inkscape-building-for-macOS.md

 - [gtkmm3](https://www.gtkmm.org/en/)
 - libsoup
 - libwpg _Recent req as of March 15th 2019_
+- double-conversion _Recent req as of April 11th 2019_

 A way to determine if one of the above packages has been installed is to run